klakegg/docker-hugo/README.md

 | Git           | 0.56.0 | 0.56.0 | 0.56.0 |
 | Autoprefixer  | 0.57.0 | 0.57.0 | 0.57.0 |

-Users of [google/docsy](https://github.com/google/docsy) may use these extended images as of version 0.57.2 to build their site.
+Users of [google/docsy](https://github.com/google/docsy) may use the extended images as of version 0.57.2 to build their site.

 ## Github Actions

 You may now use these images as part of your Github workflow.
 All versions and variants published using this repository may be used in any combination.

-Simple configuration:
+Simple configuration for e.g. `.github/workflows/hugo.yml`:

 ```yaml
 name: Hugo